Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Introduction

-\paragraph{Plan of the paper.} In Section~\ref{sec:alglam}, we define the set of terms and the rewrite systems we consider in the paper.
+In Section~\ref{sec:originals}, we present the original calculi $\olin$ and $\oalg$.
+In Section~\ref{sec:alglam}, we define the set of terms and the rewrite systems we consider in the paper.
+In Section~\ref{sec:relation-orig}, we establish the relation between the original setting and the setting used in this paper.
 In Section~\ref{sec:consistency}, we discuss the confluence of the algebraic rewrite systems.
 Section~\ref{sec:sim} is concerned with the actual simulations.
-In Section~\ref{sec:redeq} we consider the correspondence between algebraic reduction and algebraic equality whereas in Section~\ref{subsec:lintoalg} and~\ref{subsec:algtolin} we consider the distinction call-by-name versus call-by-value.
+In Section~\ref{sec:redeq} we consider the correspondence between algebraic reduction and algebraic equality whereas in Sections~\ref{subsec:lintoalg} to~\ref{subsec:algtolin-completeness} we consider the distinction call-by-name versus call-by-value.
 In Section~\ref{subsec:compose}, we show how the simulations can compose to obtain the correspondence between any two of the four languages.
 In Section~\ref{sec:concl} we conclude by providing some paths for future work.
-Most of the omitted and sketched proofs are fully developed in the appendix.
+Omitted and sketched proofs are fully developed in the appendix.